simondlevy/Hackflight-VREP/vrep/README.md

 You will need Visual Studio 2015.
 After cloning the hackflight repository, double-click on <b>v_repExtHackflight.vcxproj</b> to launch the project.
 Building for Release will create the DLL file, which you can then move into the V-REP folder as in the Windows quickstart above.

 <b>Developing for Linux and Mac OS X</b>

-After cloning the hackflight repository, edit the <tt>VREP\_DIR</tt> variable in the Makefile in this directory (<b>hackflight/sim/outdoors</b>) to reflect where you installed V-REP.  Typing <b>make install</b> should then build the plugin and install it the appropriate place.
+After cloning the Hackflight <a href="https://github.com/simdlevy/Hackflight">repository</a>, edit the <tt>VREP\_DIR</tt> variable in the Makefile in this directory (<b>outdoors</b>) to reflect where you installed V-REP.  Typing <b>make install</b> should then build the plugin and install it the appropriate place.

 <b>Companion-Board Simulation</b>